top of page

 A: I offer three services, all of them are flat-fee and advice-only.
 The first service is the initial comprehensive plan.
 This is where you should start if we haven't worked together before.
 This plan is more in-depth and may address a variety of financial topics, including but not limited to, financial goals, net worth, cash flow analysis, debt management, retirement strategy, risk management, insurance options, long-term investing, and tax reduction.
 The cost for this service will be a transparent flat-fee that you'll know ahead of time.
 50% will be due in advance, and the balance will be due upon plan delivery.

 After we've done an initial plan, ideally you'll come back and meet with me next year.
-This follow-up or annual review service.
-This is not as in-depth as the initial comprehensive plan, but may still cover the same topics above such as net worth updates, a review of your long-term investment strategy, asset allocation, asset location, cash flow analysis, debt payment progress, retirement strategy, tax reduction, and a review of risk management tasks from the initial plan.
-We need to make sure that your goals, values, and objectives from the initial plan are still accurate.
+This follow-up / annual review service is not as in-depth as the initial comprehensive plan.
+It may still cover the same topics above such as net worth updates, a review of your long-term investment strategy, asset allocation, asset location, cash flow analysis, debt payment progress, retirement strategy, tax reduction, and a review of risk management tasks from the initial plan.
+We need to make sure that your goals and values from the initial plan are still accurate.
 If there are other topics that you want to discuss, that's fine too!
 Cost for this service will be a transparent flat-fee that you'll know ahead of time.
 50% will be due in advance, and the balance will be due upon completion of our annual review/ follow-up call, or delivery of written products if we don't have a call.

 Finally, there's a project-specific service.
-This service is appropriate for clients who need assistance with individual topics.
+This service is appropriate for clients who have already received a full comprehensive plan and need assistance with individual topics.
 This is not a detailed financial review and will not result in a comprehensive financial plan.
 You may select individual topics from the comprehensive plan service, or ask about completely different topics that are on your mind.
 The cost for this service will be a transparent flat-fee, dependent upon the project size and scope.
 The fee for the project-specific service will be discussed, agreed upon, and outlined in a written agreement before anything is signed.
 No surprises!

 Q: How do you think about money?
 What's your overall philosophy?